 The Kintsugi Amplifying Glaze uses a blend of science-backed ingredients.
 Paul and his team claim to have used a “blend of potent, scientifically-supported ingredients” to develop their premium styling system.

-Instead of minoxidil, however, Kintsugi uses the following ingredients:
+Kintsugi uses the following ingredients:

 Procapil is a patented ingredient clinically proven to reduce hair fall by up to 46%.
-Many hair care products contain a concentration of 3% Procapil to reduce hair loss and increase the hair density.
+Many hair care products contain a concentration of 3% Procapil to reduce hair loss and increase hair density.
 According to one study, Procapil boosted hair density by 121%.
 Procapil contains a blend of biotin and plant-based ingredients.
 It can purportedly extend the hair growth phase and fights against premature hair loss, giving you thicker, stronger, and healthier hair – all without dangerous chemicals.

 SymHair is a proprietary formula that claims to protect your hair against pollution.
 It’s made of a blend of natural wheat bran extract and camellia oil.
 By applying SymHair daily, you can purportedly control volume, protect the hair against toxins, and enjoy other benefits.
-The formula is made by SymRise a beauty product company.
+The formula is made by SymRise, a beauty product company.
 The company makes three types of SymHair, including SymHair Restore, Shield, and Shape & Color.
 Kintsugi appears to use SymHair Restore, which contains glycerin, wheat protein, and water.
 SymRise claims SymHair Restore binds to the damaged areas of your hair, restoring it while improving hair strength and resistance, decreasing hair breakage at the same time.

 Kerastore 2.0 is a type of keratin quat, a quaternarized version of keratin.
 Keratin is a key protein within your hair.
 Your body needs keratin for fuller, healthier-looking hair.
-Keratin quats like Kerastore 2.0 purportedly bind with the keratin in your hair, restoring the thickness and fullness.
+Keratin quotes like Kerastore 2.0 purportedly bind with the keratin in your hair, restoring the thickness and fullness.
 Kerastore 2.0 is made by a company named Croda.
 The company claims to use the latest advances in proteomics to optimize the amino acid sequences of peptides within Kerastore 2.0, allowing the formula to repair the most damaged areas of the hair’s surface.
 Kerastore contains a mix of water and laurdimonium hydroxypropyl hydrolyzed keratin.